unisonweb/olddocsite/_includes/unisontour.markdown

 This is important: Unison __isn't__ doing a bunch of text mutation on your behalf, updating possibly thousands of files, generating a huge textual diff, and also breaking a bunch of downstream library users who are still expecting that definition to be called by the old name.
 That would be crazy, right?

 So rename and move things around as much as you want.
 Don't worry about picking a perfect name the first time.
-Give the same definition multiple names if you want, it's all good!
+Give the same definition multiple names if you want.
+It's all good!

 > ☝️ Using `alias.term` instead of `move.term` introduces a new name for a definition without removing the old name(s).

 > 🤓 If you're curious to learn about the guts of the Unison codebase format, you can check out the [v1 codebase format specification][repoformat].

-Drink some water and then let's learn more about Unison's interactive way of writing and editing code.
+OK, go drink some water, and then let's learn more about Unison's interactive way of writing and editing code.

 ### Unison scratch files are like spreadsheets and replace the usual read-eval-print-loop